-GasNet's Asset Management Policy was last reviewed in June 2019 and approved by the Board of Directors on 17 June 2019.
+GasNet's Asset Management Policy was last reviewed in June 2021.
 The policy takes guidance from the ISO 55000 series of asset management standards.
-The impact of this change has yet to be fully realised by GasNet but will be better understood as it works through these new standards.
+The impact of this change has yet to be fully realised by GasNet but will be better understood as GasNet works through these standards in conjunction with implementation of Assetfinda asset management software.